The best horse breeds for heavy riders have both heart and heft.

 Eager to Learn More?
 Visit the Highland Pony Enthusiasts Club of America

 Percherons used to be mainly grey before being imported to America in 1839.
-Now, black is far more popular than grey.
+Now, black is gaining popularity.

 You might like riding a Percheron if you: